Facebook fails again to detect hate speech in ads

 The group created 12 text-based ads that used dehumanizing hate speech to call for the murder of people belonging to each of Ethiopia’s three main ethnic groups — the Amhara, the Oromo and the Tigrayans.
 Facebook’s systems approved the ads for publication, just as they did with the Myanmar ads.
 The ads were not actually published on Facebook.

 A week after hearing from Meta, Global Witness submitted two more ads for approval, again with blatant hate speech.
-The two ads, again in written text in Amharic, the most widely used language in Ethiopia, were approved.
+The two ads, written in Amharic, the most widely used language in Ethiopia, were approved.

 “We picked out the worst cases we could think of," said Rosie Sharpe, a campaigner at Global Witness.
 "The ones that ought to be the easiest for Facebook to detect.
 They weren’t coded language.
 They weren’t dog whistles.
 They were explicit statements saying that this type of person is not a human or these type of people should be starved to death.”